Survex data files¶

 Note: ZeroError is irrelevant for Topofil counters and depth gauges since pairs of readings are subtracted.

-In the first form in the synopsis above, the zero error is measured by the instrument itself (e.g. reading off the number where a truncated tape now ends) and any scale factor specified applies to it, like so:
+In the first form in the synopsis above, the zero error is measured by the instrument itself (e.g. reading off the number where a truncated tape now ends) and any scale factor specified applies to it, like so (Scale defaults to 1.0):

-In the second form above (supported since Survex 1.2.21), the zero error has been measured externally (e.g. measuring how much too long your tape is with a ruler) - the units of the zero error are explicitly specified and any scale factor isn't applied to it:
+In the second form above (supported since Survex 1.2.21), the zero error has been measured externally (e.g. measuring how much too long your tape is with a ruler) - the units of the zero error are explicitly specified and any scale factor is not applied to it:

-If the scale factor is 1.0, then the two forms are equivalent, though they still allow you to differentiate between how the zero error has been determined.
+With the default scale factor of 1.0 the two forms are equivalent, though they still allow you to document how the zero error has been determined.

 *case preserve